 You will develop economies of scale and efficient outsourcing

 Products-oriented teams achieve economies of scale, thereby reducing production costs through the development in bulk.
 If your business is focused on products, the product focus is limited to that product, enabling mass production.
 What is better?
 Efficiency improves without affecting product quality.
 Creating the best products leads to efficient outsourcing.
 For example, imagine there is an eCommerce site.
 The vendor can make multiple online carts for you.
 Once delivered, the app will launch.

 Typically firms have separate teams of workers responsible for the interactions between the customers.
 When a developer speaks directly to customers, it influences its product strategy.
 If you’re writing an article, you may have some questions about the navigation bar.
 Why can’t you speak to clients without asking a coordinator?

 Your idea is your product.
 NOT PROJECT

-If you wanted to remember only one thing from this text, please remember that your idea is not a project, it’s a product.
+If you want to remember only one thing from this text, please remember that your idea is not a project; it’s a product.
 Let’s then deal with it like with a product – verify its meaningfulness fast, in a safe environment, draw conclusions and modify.
 In other words – let’s experiment.
 When you catch the wind in your sails, remember that not only development is a part of your product’s administration.
-Like everything in the universe, the software also needs to be kept and maintained, otherwise, it will run uncontrollably wild.
+Like everything in the universe, the software must be kept and maintained.
+Otherwise, it will run uncontrollably wild.

-If you want to develop your idea into a high-quality digital product that will benefit your clients, please contact us.
+Please contact us if you want to develop your idea into a high-quality digital product that will benefit your clients contact us.